mkhuda/react-express-student-routed/README.md

 - Run `npm install`
 - Move to `/app` directory and run `npm install` on there, to install react packages (frontend).
 - Install `knex` as global by `npm i knex -g`
-- Run the knex to copy seed, and makes sample work as expected
+- Go back to root folder, and run the knex to copy seed, and makes sample to work as expected

 ```
 $ knex migration:latest